 Because of our last comeback and a lot of live stages, most of the time I was sleeping anywhere I could – waiting room, our living room, kitchen, and even bathroom, where Youjin caught me as I was dozing off while brushing my teeth.
-So I decided (or everyone decided instead of me) to sleep anytime I was free, preferably in dorm.
-One day our manager asked me what I’m doing at night instead of sleeping, so I replied him:
+So I decided (or everyone decided instead of me) to sleep anytime I was free, preferably in the dorm.
+One day our manager asked me what I was doing at night instead of sleeping, so I replied him:

 “Most of the time I’m trying to survive Seungjun’s hugs.”